-The connected wall in the store has a mirror which continuously displays videos and product related content.
+The connected wall in the store has a mirror that continuously displays videos and product-related content.
 It’s highly interactive as customers can touch the mirror and give instructions about preparing dressing rooms for them.
 They can even order drinks and change the lighting as per their wish.
 All of these preferences are stored in profiles, so when shoppers return to the store, everything will automatically be just how they like it.

-With the help of RFID and other identifiers, wall can indicate the customers about other sizes and colors that are available to the consumer.
-This is a classic example of how innovation can help in creating fully customized shopping experience.
+With the help of RFID and other identifiers, walls can indicate to the customers about other sizes and colors that are available to the consumer.
+This is a classic example of how innovation can help in creating a fully customized shopping experience.
 Another noteworthy thing is it can work alongside the Minkoff mobile app.